A Score that Really Matters: Your Credit Score

-Before they decide on the terms of your mortgage loan, lenders must know two things about you: your ability to repay the loan, and if you are willing to pay it back.
-To understand your ability to pay back the loan, they look at your income and debt ratio.
-To assess how willing you are to repay, they use your credit score.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders need to discover two things about you: whether you can pay back the loan, and if you are willing to pay it back.
+To assess your ability to repay, they assess your debt-to-income ratio.
+In order to assess your willingness to pay back the loan, they consult your credit score.

-Fair Isaac and Company developed the original FICO score to help lenders assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company calculated the original FICO score to assess creditworthines.
+We've written a lot more about FICO here.

-Credit scores only consider the info contained in your credit reports.
+Credit scores only assess the info in your credit reports.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were first invented as it is today.
-Credit scoring was invented as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.
+"Profiling" was as bad a word when FICO scores were first invented as it is today.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other demographic factors.

-To get a credit score, you must have an active credit account with six months of payment history.
-This history ensures that there is enough information in your report to generate a score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to spend some time building up a credit history before they apply.
+For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
+This payment history ensures that there is sufficient information in your report to generate an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you might need to work on a credit history before you apply for a mortgage loan.

 At AccessOne Mortgage, we answer questions about Credit reports every day.
 Give us a call: 919-787-6080.